-The Numworks Graphing Calculator is required in all 9th & 10th grade math classes.
-(9th grade students will be able to purchase the Numworks Graphing Calculator from the School Store in September.)
+The Numworks Graphing Calculator is required in all 9th - 11th grade math classes.

-Any version of the TI-84 or TI-84 Plus graphing calculator is required in all 11th and 12th grade math classes.
+(New students will be billed for a calculator ordered by the school at a discount.)
+Any version of the TI-84 or TI-84 Plus graphing calculator is required in all other math classes.